irealycode/pikadb/README.md

 # pikadb
 open source db,
-was too lazy to learn mongodb so i created pikadb if this isn't fast enough i'll rewrite it in cpp should cut a couple milies
+if this isn't fast enough i'll rewrite it in rust or cpp which should be faster by a lot

 how to use: